 • Casual Users – 479 participants reported prior cannabis use, but they were never diagnosed with any use disorder.
 Furthermore, this group experienced a modest decline in IQ – from 102.32 to 101.25.
 Roughly one point.

 • Problematic Users – Among the thirty-eight participants who met the criteria for cannabis use disorder at three out of five follow-up assessments (ages 18, 21, 26, 32, and 38), the IQ decline was far more noticeable.
 They experienced a decline of nearly six points – from 99.68 to 93.93.

 Could Cannabis Use Lower Your IQ?
 No.

 While many people initially criticized the Dunedin Study, they later changed their opinion after there was a follow-up study released.
-The follow-up study(3) found that the only negative physical health effects which could be associated with long-term use of marijuana were an increased chance of gum disease.
+The follow-up study(3) found that the only negative physical health effects which could be proven to be a result of long-term use of marijuana were an increased chance of gum disease.